Nobody wants to be PWNED. But what does this mean and why should you pay attention to it if you hear it concerns you.

 So the origin of the word "PWNED" is from the culture of video games, which soon made this mistake widely known (viral in English).
 In gamer slang it is a misspelling of "owned" which meant that a person is completely dominated by an opponent.

-In recent years, PWNED means that some of your personal data online has been compromised.
-This secondary definition comes from the hackers and programming community, who used the misspelled word to describe the unauthorized someone else's computer or if you want, its complete conquest.
+In recent years, PWNED has meant that some of your personal information on the Internet has been compromised.
+This sub-definition comes from the hackers and the programming community, who used the misspelled word to describe the unauthorized acquisition of someone else's computer or, if you will, its complete conquest.

 In recent years, you may have heard of the site Have I Been Pwned or “HIBP”.
-It serves as an amazing resource for internet users to check if there are data breaches in .
-Additionally, visitors can sign up with their email to receive alerts whenever a new breach occurs.
+It serves as an amazing resource for internet users to check if there are data breaches in personal data.
+In addition, visitors can sign up with their email to receive notifications whenever a new breach occurs.

-Created in 2013 by the researcher of the Internet Troy Hunt, and reviews data breaches, at no cost or registration.
+Created in 2013 by cybersecurity researcher Troy Hunt, it looks at data breaches without cost or registration.
 Visitors to the site can check if their email or phone number is part of a current or historical breach.
-If they have indeed been breached you will see a list of the type of data breached.
+If they have been violated you will see a list of the data type that was violated.

 In addition to email and phone numbers, this may include dates of birth, gender, geographical locations, IP addresses, names, passwords, social media profiles, user site URLs, usernames, and more.
 HIBP also lists the date of the breach, when it was added to its website, and the number of accounts breached for each data breach.